evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ## Spoof MAC address
 We'll need to spoof the MAC address on the WAN port (interface `eth1` on the UXG-Lite) to successfully authenticate with ATT with our certificates.

+> [!TIP]
-I know there's an option in the Unifi dashboard to spoof MAC address on the Internet (WAN) network, but this didn't seem to work when I tested it.
-(If anyone does test this successfully without needing the following, please let me know).
+> I know there's an option in the Unifi dashboard to spoof MAC address on the Internet (WAN) network, but this didn't seem to work when I tested it.
+> If the setting works for you, the rest of this section can be skipped.

 Instead, I had to manually set it up, based on these [instructions to spoof mac address](https://www.xmodulo.com/spoof-mac-address-network-interface-linux.html).